xshinsou12345/flexible-jekyll/_posts/2017-09-10-transit-school.markdown

 <tbody>

 <tr>
-<td markdown="span">This project was an exploration into human centered design through understanding different design research methods and to experience the design process using a real problem.</td>
+<td markdown="span">This project was an exploration into human centered design through understanding different design research methods and to experience the design process using a real problem.
+The design challenge for this project was to create a digital experience or redesign a current digital app, to enhance the experience of commuting for Sheridan Students.</td>

 <td></td>